microcks/microcks.io/content/documentation/guides/integration/ai-copilot.md

 When deploying Microcks using [its Kubernetes Operation](/documentation/guides/installation/kubernetes-operator), you can enable and configure the AI Copilot using the `Microcks` Custom Resource.

-Here are below the properties that are available for configuration:
+Below are the properties that are available for configuration:

 ```yaml
 spec: